CrackerCat/ReZygisk/README.md

 ## License

-ReZygisk is licensed, primarily under GPL by Dr-TSNG, but also by BSD 2-Clause License for re-written code.
+ReZygisk is licensed majority under GPL, by Dr-TSNG, but also by BSD 2-Clause License for re-written code.
 You can read more about it on [Open Source Initiative](https://opensource.org/licenses/BSD-2-Clause).